utah-cs4470-sp23/class/hw1/README.md

     circle(float, float) : pict

-This function draws a white, unfilled circle in the center of an 800x600 image.
+This function draws a white, unfilled circle in the center of a black 800x600 image.
 The first argument is the radius of the circle (in pixels) and the second is the thickness of the white line (also in pixels).